New Year's Eve: How to watch the ball drop in Times Square without cable

 Start time: 8 p.m.
 EST

-What to know: Ryan Seacrest will be joined by Jenny McCarthy Wahlberg for ABC's 47th annual New Year's Eve show.
+What to know: Ryan Seacrest hosts, joined by Jenny McCarthy Wahlberg for ABC's 47th annual New Year's Eve show.
 The five-and-a-half-hour show will include celebrity appearances, performances and reports from celebrations around the world.

 Countdown to 2018